 Zinc has significant cancer fighting properties.
 Zui Pan, College of Nursing and Health Innovation at the University of Texas found: "Our study for the first time to our knowledge, reveals that zinc impedes overactive calcium signals in cancer cells, which is absent in normal cells, and thus zinc selectively inhibits cancer cell growth."
 Zinc deficiency is seen in many cancers.
 A 2009 study found: "Zinc not only improves cell mediated immune functions but also functions as an antioxidant and anti-inflammatory agent.
 Oxidative stress and chronic inflammation have been implicated in development of many cancers.
 In patients with head and neck cancer, we have shown that nearly 65% of these patients were zinc deficient based on their cellular zinc concentrations.
 Natural killer (NK) cell activity and IL-2 generation were also affected adversely.
 In our patients, zinc status was a better indicator of tumor burden and stage of disease in comparison to the overall nutritional status.
 Zinc status also correlated with number of hospital admissions and incidences of infections. "

 It is said that zinc ions in aqueous solutions have low cell penetrability with action essentially limited to cell surfaces & interstitial spaces.
 Plus, the cell membrane permeability is reduced by the zinc ions.
 To this I suspect that supplemented limited DMSO volumes (5-10%) in colloidal zinc solution could help the zinc ion transport across membrane forcing them deeper into the tissues.
 A 1968 study, On the Effects of DMSO in Cation Transport by Excised Barley Roots, found that "Dimethyl sulfoxide (DMSO) in concentrations of up to 10% by volume stimulates the uptake of zinc by excised barley roots. . ."
-The same would probably hold true for animal cells.
-Accordingly, I am offering a Colloidal Zinc Plus formula consisting of 5% DMSO.
+The same hold true for animal cells.
+Accordingly, I am offering a Colloidal Zinc Plus formula consisting of 5% DMSO for super absorption.